pacalet/sab4z/README.md

 The example C program in `C/sab4z.c` maps the STATUS and R registers of SAB4Z at a virtual address and the `[2G..2G+512M[` physical address range (that is, the DDR accessed across the PL) at another virtual address.
 It takes one string argument.
 It first prints a welcome message, then uses the mapping to print the content of STATUS and R registers.
 It then writes `0x12345678` in the R register and starts searching for the passed string argument in the `[2G+1M..2G+17M[` range.
 If it finds it, it prints all characters in a `[-20..+20[` range around the found string, and stops the search.
 Else, it prints a _String not found_ message.
 Then, it prints again STATUS and R, a good bye message and exits.
 Have a look at the source code and use it as a starting point for your own projects.

-Cross-compile the example application and transfer the executable to the Zybo:
+Cross-compile the example application:

-    Host> cd $SAB4Z/C
+    Host> cd $ROOT/C
     Host> ${CROSS_COMPILE}gcc -o sab4z sab4z.c

+Equivalently, use the provided `Makefile`:

+    Host> cd $ROOT/C
+    Host> make sab4z

+Transfer the executable to the Zybo and run the application:

     Host> scp sab4z root@sab4z:

-Run the application on the Zybo:

     Host> ssh root@sab4z
     Sab4z> ./sab4z barcuz
     Hello SAB4Z